 MUS 323 Instrumental Ensemble (A).
-Instrumental ensemble acts as a blanket course for small ensembles (e.g. xylophone ensemble, saxophone quartet, etc.) and large ensembles such as a community band, jazz ensemble, Brockport Symphony Orchestra, etc. Can be repeated for up to 8 credits.
+Instrumental ensemble acts as a blanket course for small ensembles (e.g. xylophone ensemble, saxophone quartet, etc.) and large ensembles such as a community band, jazz ensemble, Brockport College and Community Orchestra, etc. Can be repeated for up to 8 credits.
 1 Cr.
 Every Semester.

 MUS 335 Advanced Piano Class (B).
 Allows development of more advanced skills in piano performance techniques, including pedaling, phrases and fingering, and study of polyphonic and homophonic styles.
 2 Cr.
 Fall.

 MUS 339 Class Voice II (A).
 Studies standard vocal repertoire, improvement of technical vocal problems through performance, and stage awareness.
 2 Cr.
 Every Semester.